King Lear Review, Shakespeare’s Globe

 King Lear is the perfect date night treat, suited for a more adult audience.
 I would thoroughly recommend the evening performance to experience the full spectacle of the accompanying light and sound effects.
 I would also recommend standing for a truly authentic experience.

-Are you a fan of King Lear?
 Have you ever been to Shakespeare’s Globe?